 Trinity Clothing Box

-As your family prepares for winter and you are cleaning out closets and drawers, don't forget about the Clothing Box on the lower parking lot at Trinity.
+As you are cleaning out closets and drawers, don't forget about the Clothing Box on the lower parking lot at Trinity.
 If you are discarding old shoes or clothes don't just throw them away.
 Bring them to Trinity and put them in the Clothing Box.
 Trinity receives funds for the amount of clothing collected from the box.
 It's a great way to recycle your clothing and help Trinity at the same time.

 cafeteria monthly menu (HERE)